This dairy free buttermilk is easy to make at home using two simple ingredients. It is a perfect dairy free substitute for buttermilk in any recipe.

 What Kind of Dairy Free Milk should I use to make buttermilk?

-The best dairy free milk substitute I have found are a full fat oat milks that has a mild flavor.
+The best dairy free milk substitute I have found are full fat oat milks that have a mild flavor.

 These types of oat milks are basically oat flavored water and it’s not certain that you will get a good buttermilk out of them.